doctorfree/Asciiville/README.md

 Asciiville can be installed on Arch Linux, Debian based Linux systems, and RPM based Linux systems using the platform native packaging format.

 Apple macOS users can install Asciiville manually using the provided installation script and `Darwin` distribution archive.

+If no native packaging format is available, Linux users can install Asciiville manually using the provided installation script and `Linux` distribution archive.

-Installation and initialization require admistrative privilege.
+Installation and initialization require administrative privilege.
 The `ascinit` command, executed after installing Asciiville, installs several packages and therefore requires access to the Internet along with administrative privilege (e.g. `sudo` privilege).